-Thomas Dodd is a visual artist and photographer based out of Atlanta, Georgia who has developed a style that he calls "painterly photo montage" - a method he employs in editing software in which he crafts elaborately textured pieces that have a very organic and decidedly non-digital look to them.
+Thomas Dodd is a visual artist and photographer based out of Atlanta, Georgia who has developed a style that he calls "painterly photo montage" - a method he employs during principal photography and in editing software with which he crafts elaborately textured pieces that have a very organic and decidedly non-digital look to them.
 His work often has mythic and quasi-religious themes that pay homage to Old Master art traditions while at the same time drawing from psychological archetypes that evoke a strong emotional response from the viewer.
 Although his artwork resembles paintings, his pieces are entirely photographic in nature, fusing many images into a cohesive whole.
 His larger works are often presented in a mixed media form that adds a depth and texture that complements the photography beautifully.

 Thomas began his career as a visual artist in 2005.
 Before that, he was best known as the harpist and songwriter for the 1990s musical group Trio Nocturna, a Celtic Gothic ensemble that put out three critically-acclaimed albums ("Morphia", "Tears of Light" and "Songs of the Celtic Night") and performed at author Anne Rice's annual Halloween balls in New Orleans, as well as spawning an offshoot band called the Changelings.
-Thomas also played harp on two albums by Michael Gira (the driving force behind the influential post-punk band the Swans) - "the Body Lovers" and the Angels of Light "New Mother".
+Thomas also played harp on two albums by Michael Gira (the driving force behind the influential post-punk band the Swans): "the Body Lovers" and the Angels of Light "New Mother".
 The images that Thomas creates are basically a visual equivalent of the music he composed in the 1990s.
 Mythic themes and their relation to emotions and psychological states continue to be his primary subjects and motivations.

 Thomas is available for commissioned portrait work in the Atlanta area and is also accepting photo-editing assignments from around the world.
 You can contact him for rates and availability here.